-This map shows the growing number of residents and councils who are helping to enable children to play out more.
-We add information to it when we know of activity happening on streets and in neighbourhoods.
+This map shows the growing number of residents and councils who are helping children to play out more.
+We add information when we hear about activity happening on streets and in neighbourhoods.

-You can find out what’s happening where you live and see whether there are others doing things locally who are happy to give you support and advice.
+You can find out what’s happening where you live and see whether there are other residents happy to give you support and advice.
 Our Local Authority Directory lists the areas where most change is happening.
 If you are already doing something on your street and it’s not yet on the map, please email us to let us know.

 Bristol is where Playing Out first started in 2009, with two neighbours deciding to try to change their street for play (for more background read the Playing Out story).

-Daniella posted this on 14/12/16
+Daniella posted this on 23/06/17

 Daniella posted this on 27/03/17

 Bristol resident Jo Chesterman tells us how her dynamism has lead her to promote Playing Out throughout her neighbourhood: “Playing Out in our road came from a street party for…